How Old Is My Phone? Quick Ways to Check Your Phone’s Age

 Method 3: Use the serial number

-• If you’re using an older or budget phone, turn it off, remove the back panel or SIM tray, and shine a light inside.
+- If you're using an older or removable-battery phone, turn it off and check behind the battery, under the back cover, or around the SIM tray for a label containing device information.

 Just like with smartphones, knowing how to look up the model and serial number of your Reolink IP cameras can make troubleshooting much easier.